LiamHz/liamhz.github.io/md-pages/logs.md

 - I want to draw, get really fucking good at it, work on a beautiful TV show or film, tell stories through comics / animatics / animations independently
 - I want to make art for and with my friends, and do fun shit together
 - I'd rather become industry ready in 3-years and enjoy life, than in 2 and be miserable the whole time

-Once AY gets back to Waterloo, I'll ask her if there's any way if we can salvage our friendship.
-Most likely the answer will be no, and I'll move on with my life

 I don't think I'll ever be a fan of the social scene at Waterloo or any other university that isn't focused on my areas of interest.
 Socratica underscored this for me -- these environments aren't conducive to people's agency or thoughtfulness, and everyone's at an earlier stage of life than me.
 By Christmas I'll move move out of here and won't come back.